 Intrigued about the future certainty of Jewish sovereignty over Israel?
 Most Jews retort, often without any real understanding of its implication.
 They probably mean Israel should never fall into the hands of any non-Jewish group or nation that doesn't identify themselves as Jews.
 But, how can such an outcome be assured given the democracy Israel’s modern state claims in it’s Basic Law of 1948.
-Surely a democracy means that people living within a nation’s borders must enjoy an equal right to vote, if so how long will Israel hedge as it defines its borders?
+Surely a democracy means that people living within a nation’s borders must enjoy an equal right to vote, if so how long will Israel hedge as it defines its "river to the sea" borders?

 Under the two-state-solution, once the dream of Israel’s President Shimon Peres and his supporters, Israel would have been divided into a Jewish and a non-Jewish state under the Palestinian Authority.
-However, the internationally sponsored idea has met resistance from those that envision a unified state of Israel, a democracy in which all citizens have the right to vote.
-In the midst of the furor, Israel procrastinates as it grapples with the threats this single state poses to its Jewish ideal.
+However, the internationally sponsored idea has met resistance from those that envision a unified state of Israel, a democracy in which some or all citizens have the right to vote.
+In the midst of the furor, Israel procrastinates as it grapples with the threats this single state poses to its Jewish State ideal.

 The pressure exerted on Israel to adopt the two state solution with a partner who is ill defined, ideologically opposed and does not accept Israel’s Jewish status will continue to be formidable.
 No matter which way Israel’s future population statistics fall, the risk to Jewish sovereignty in a single democratic state is too much for the Israeli electorate to bare.
 However, giving up security control to an enemy occupying land, not presently annexed by Israel is daunting and impractical.
 The status quo can only last so long without Israel moving in one direction or the other, but the untenable advance of regional terrorism and rhetoric will be more alarming to Israel's Jewish electorate than the prospect of losing its Jewish majority in a future single state.